ariansyahyutama/aws-bootcamp-cruddur-2023/journal/week4.md

 ## Import Script

-We'll create a new SQL file called `schema.sql` and we'll place it in `backend-flask/db`
+We'll create a new SQL file called `schema.sql` , and create a new folder in a backend folder called db and we'll place it in `backend-flask/db`

 The command to import: